Divorce Requirements in Alpharetta

 Grounds for Divorce

 State law recognizes 13 no-fault and fault-based grounds for divorce.
 A no-fault divorce begins when either party files a Petition for Divorce stating that their marriage is irretrievably broken.
-The court may terminate their marriage 31 days after the responding spouse is served the Petition for Divorce.
+If you have agreed on property division, spousal support, and child custody matters the court may terminate their marriage 31 days after the responding spouse is served the Petition for Divorce.

 Many parties choose not to use fault-based grounds to file for divorce because doing so requires proof.
 Fault-based grounds include adultery, marriage fraud, desertion for at least one year, and habitual intoxication or drug addiction.
 A qualified Alpharetta attorney can help you cite fault-based divorce grounds and ensure that you satisfy all the evidentiary requirements.